This article explains how to prepare an effective error report so our Support team can reproduce and resolve issues quickly.

 There are a few key files that you should always attach:

-Providing the project files is essential for reproducing the problem.
 They act as a foundation when working on an issue’s fix.
 Make sure to include all external assets that are crucial to replicating the issue - such as proxy files, textures, or simulation caches.
+Include any assets used by Third-party plugins such as ForestPack, MultiScatter, Yeti, etc. in the scene if they are relevant for the reproducing of the issue.

-Submitting the data
+7. Submitting all collected data

-- Package the data - use any convenient archive type such as .zip, .7z, etc.
+- Package the data: Use any convenient archive type such as .zip, .7z, etc.